Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrocybe subminiata

 Description:

-Gills: Running down the stem; distant or nearly so; whitish or yellowish.
+Gills: Broadly attached to the stem or beginning to run down it; distant or nearly so; orangish or yellowish.

-Stem: Up to 3 cm long and 2 mm thick; more or less equal; dry or moist, but not slimy; smooth; yellow.
+Stem: Up to 3 cm long and 2 mm thick; more or less equal; dry or a little moist, but not sticky; bald; pale orange to yellow.

 Flesh: Insubstantial.